nih-cfde/the-fair-cookbook/content/recipes/15/4/lincs.md

 ```

 With the above skeleton in place, we can already run this script `python3 etl.py output` to produce and validate a C2M2 Level 1 datapackage, though this package will only contain one element: the `id_namespace`.
-As described in the comments, this should be used to make sure that the ids in your DCC will not clash with the ids in another, for more about this please refer to the C2M2 [documentation](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/spec-and-docs/C2M2-usage-guides-and-technical-documents/000-INTRODUCTION/).
+As described in the comments, this should be used to make sure that the ids within your DCC will not clash with the ids in another, for more about this please refer to the C2M2 [documentation](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/spec-and-docs/C2M2-usage-guides-and-technical-documents/000-INTRODUCTION/).

-Now we're ready to expand the `extract_transform` function such that we walk through the DCC's pertinent dataset descriptions and yield C2M2 equivalent dataclasses.
+Now we are ready to expand the `extract_transform` function such that we walk through the DCC's pertinent dataset descriptions and yield C2M2 equivalent dataclasses.

 ### Step 3: Extracting and transforming your metadata for the C2M2

 #### Step 3.1: Projects

-We'll first focus on grabbing the `project` structure.
-It is recommended that a primary project for which all other projects point to it used for your DCC for logical grouping in the UI.
-Please see the [C2M2 documentation](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/spec-and-docs/C2M2-usage-guides-and-technical-documents/000-INTRODUCTION/) for a full description of what project should represent, in short it is the groupings of datasets based essentially on funding awards.
+We will first focus on grabbing the `project` structure.
+It is recommended that a primary project for which all other projects point to is used for your DCC for logical grouping in the UI.
+Please see the [C2M2 documentation](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/spec-and-docs/C2M2-usage-guides-and-technical-documents/000-INTRODUCTION/) for a full description of what a "project" should represent, in short it is the groupings of datasets based essentially on funding awards.

 ```python
 def lincs_fetchdata_iter():